adamsilver/fdpb/04-Login.md

 ## Social Login

 Up until recently, most sites only offered people the standard username and password approach to login.
-Many sites today still do this.

-However, more sites are offering users the ability to sign in with Facebook or Twitter for example.
-This saves users typing&mdash;if they are logged into Facebook already then there they are instantly logged into your site.
+Many sites still do.
+However, more sites are offering the ability to sign in with social networks such as Facebook or Twitter.
+This saves users typing&mdash;if they are logged into Facebook already, then they're instantly logged into your site.

 Also, they don't have to spend time registering and remembering another set of credentials.
 And some sites will integrate with your social media account.
-For example, Medium.com, a social media site for reading and writing articles, will post to Facebook automitically for example.
-Those who spend a lot of time socialisiing on Facebook will be pleased to automate this sort of thing.
+For example, Medium.com, a social media site for reading and writing articles, will post to Facebook automatically, for example.
+Those who spend a lot of time socialisiing on Facebook will be pleased to automate this process.

-However, social login is not all good.
-There's a few things to consider and to design for:

-- There are privacy concerns
-- Seamless interchange
-- Choice breed choice paralysis
+Social login, however, is not without it's problems.
+There are issues of privacy, there is the problem of remembering which mechanism the user chose to sign up with.
+And there is the fact that choice breeds choice paralysis.
+Next, we'll discuss each of these problems one by one.

 ### Privacy concerns